It is possible to teach letter recognition and letter sounds to toddlers and preschoolers in an intentional and engaging way.

 - Use the letter pieces during play – don’t rely on call-and-response.
 For example, I like to hide letters in the sand and let her dig them out before asking her what letter she’s found.

 Many children enjoy coloring – mine does.
 So.
 It made sense to introduce letter coloring sheets.
 Although it’s easy to find lots of free coloring sheets online, many that I found weren’t as minimal or simple as I prefer and that led me to create my own.
-Grab your FREE copy today when you sign up for The Alphabet Resource.
+Head over to English Confetti for free printables and online classes.

 We use the coloring printables for crafts too. 😉